WICG/trust-token-api/ISSUER_PROTOCOL.md

 #### Redemption Metadata

 At redemption time, the metadata encoded in the Trust Token will be embedded in the Signed Redemption Record.
 The public metadata is embedded via the key ID of the corresponding key used to sign the Trust Token.
 The private metadata bit is embedded as a one-bit boolean that can be set per redeemer logic and which can be decoded by partners downstream.
 One potential means of encoding the private metadata is to hash a shared secret and the token hash and take the lowest bit XOR between that and the metadata value (H(shared\_secret||token-hash) ^ private metadata value), allowing only partners with the shared secret to get the true value of the private metadata bit.
-Other potential schemes involve an additional endpoint which can be used to read the private metadata value based on the SRR or token hash.
+Other potential schemes involve an additional endpoint which can be used to read the private metadata value based on the Signed Redemption Record (SRR) or token hash.

 ## Trust Token Crypto Protocol